smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 # Calling a Phone Number
 @![iOS]
 Dialing a Phone Number allows you to send a phone number to dial on the user's phone.
-Regardless of platform (Android or iOS), you must be sure that a device is connected via Bluetooth (even if using iOS/USB) for this RPC to work.
-If it is not connected, you will receive a REJECTED `resultCode`.
+Regardless of platform (Android or iOS), you must be sure that a device is connected via Bluetooth (even if using USB) for this RPC to work.
+If it is not connected, you will receive a REJECTED @![iOS]`resultCode`!@ @![android, javaSE, javaEE] `Result`!@.
-!@

-@![android, javaSE, javaEE]
-Dialing a Phone Number allows you to send a phone number to dial on the user's phone.
-Regardless of platform, you must be sure that a device is connected via Bluetooth for this RPC to work.
-If it is not connected, you will receive a REJECTED `Result`.
-!@

 !!! note
 DialNumber is an RPC that is usually restricted by OEMs.
 As a result, the OEM you are connecting to may limit app functionality if not approved for usage.
 !!!

 ## Detecting if DialNumber is Available

+`DialNumber` is a newer RPC, so there is a possibility that not all head units will support it.
+To see if `DialNumber` is supported, you may look at !@[iOS]`SDLManager`'s `systemCapabilityManager.hmiCapabilities.phoneCall` property after the ready handler is called !@ @![android, javaSE, javaEE] the `HMICapabilities` that can be retrieved using `SystemCapabilityManager`.!@.

 @![iOS]
-`DialNumber` is a newer RPC, so there is a possibility that not all head units will support it.
-To see if `DialNumber` is supported, you may look at `SDLManager`'s `systemCapabilityManager.hmiCapabilities.phoneCall` property after the ready handler is called.

 ##### Objective-C
 ```objc
 BOOL isPhoneCallSupported = NO;